 |Government Ministry||Ministry of Finance|

-It was founded with an objective to provide infrastructure investment for maximizing the economic impact of the commercially available projects (Greenfield Projects and Brownfield Projects).
+It was founded to provide infrastructure investment for maximizing the economic impact of commercially available projects (Greenfield Projects and Brownfield Projects).
 The idea to set up NIIF was addressed in the Union Budget 2015-2016 by the former Finance Minister of India, Arun Jaitley.
 Department of Economic Affairs approved the National Investment and Infrastructure Fund (NIIF) in August 2015.

 Objectives of NIIF